Roukie686868/MultiSensor/README.md

 ![HLK-LD2410 Sensor](https://github.com/Roukie686868/MultiSensor/blob/main/Documents/mmWave/HLK-LD2410/HLK-LD2410small2.PNG "HLK-LD2410 bottom")

 ##Tasmota setting
-Decouple the digital input from any attached output like the Neo-Pixels with the ```SetOption114 on``` command from the console
+- Decouple the digital input from any attached output like the Neo-Pixels with the ```SetOption114 1``` command from the console.
+- If the switches are not seen by Home Assistant right away go to the Tasmota console and toggle the Setoption19 to 1 and back. ```SetOption19 1``` and ```SetOption19 0```